Transport on the Gold Coast, Queensland

-The Gold Coast is the largest regional city and fastest growing city in Australia.
+The Gold Coast is the largest non-capital city and fastest growing city in Australia.
 As a result, the Gold Coast has a wide range of public and private transport options from cars and bikes to buses, heavy rail and light rail.
 The car is the dominant mode of transport in the city with an extensive arterial road network that connects the standard residential streets with major suburbs and motorways.

-Public Transport on the Gold Coast is managed by the Queensland Government's Department of Transport and Main Roads, while Translink coordinates the Transport network in South East Queensland.
+Public Transport on the Gold Coast is managed by the Queensland Government's Department of Transport and Main Roads, while Translink coordinates the transport network in South East Queensland.

 Walking and Cycling

-Behaviour change

-Active travel is the brand for Gold Coast behaviour change programs for encouraging sustainable transport.
-Enjoy the way you move is the tag line that rewards those already walking and cycling and encourages reflection on behaviour change for anyone who doesn't enjoy traffic jams.

 Walking

 The Gold Coast has extensive paths one of which is called the Gold Coast Oceanway which is a 36 km network of pathways along the coastline.
 Locals residents and visitors alike often walk to the beach, shops or anywhere nearby, particularly so in areas of high-density living.

 The Gold Coast hinterland also embraces the World Heritage listed Lamington National Park, established in 1915, with over 160 km of graded walking tracks maintained by the Queensland National Parks and Wildlife Service.
 The development of the national park tracks and accommodation at Binna Burra Lodge owe a great deal to the work of Romeo Lahey and Arthur Groom in the 1920s and 1930s.